 To help you learn more, we’ve compiled a guide on whipped cream for dogs.
 From serving size recommendations to negative health consequences, explore below for reasons why whipped cream is bad for dogs.

 Why Whipped Cream Is Bad For Dogs

 In addition to lactose, whipped cream may be bad for dogs because it is very high in fat and sugar.
 This makes it an unhealthy treat for dogs.
 Generally, it’s never a good idea to give your dogs commercially-prepared whipped cream, such as Cool Whip and the canned products found in grocery aisles, because they tend to be very high in sugar.

-Obviously, excessive sugar consumption can increase your dog’s risk of developing diabetes.
+Excessive sugar consumption can increase your dog’s risk of developing diabetes.
 Also, whipped cream and other dairy products are oftentimes high in fat, which can lead to obesity and other, more serious health issues, including heart problems, arthritis, and pancreatitis.

 Homemade Whipped Cream

 Luckily, you can lower both whipped cream’s fat and sugar content if you want to try and make it yourself.
-This is actually pretty easy to do, and whipping up a batch of whipped cream only takes about 5 minutes.
+This is pretty easy to do, and whipping up a batch of whipped cream only takes about 5 minutes.

-All you have to do is make sure that the heavy cream you’re using in your recipe has little to no sugar, and very low fat content.
+All you have to do is make sure that the heavy cream you’re using in your recipe has little to no sugar, and very low-fat content.
 This might taste bland to you, but your dogs won’t notice the difference.

 Is A Puppuccino Good For Your Dog?